GaloisInc/signal-verification/README.md

 An effort to start verifying signal, demonstrating the SAW Python frontend in the process.

+# Note to readers

+The contents of this repo have been folded into [`saw-demos`](https://github.com/GaloisInc/saw-demos), so go there for the latest code.
+The contents of this repo are mostly of historical interest.

 # Building dependencies

 First, install the following prerequisites: